-- 1. Income derived by a resident of a Contracting State in respect of professional services or other activities of an independent character shall be taxable only in that State unless he has a fixed base regularly available to him in the other Contracting State for the purpose of performing his activities.
-If he has such a fixed base, the income may be taxed in the other Contracting State but only so much of it as is attributable to that fixed base. - 2.
-The term "professional services" includes especially independent scientific, literary, artistic, educational or teaching activities as well as the independent activities of physicians, lawyers, engineers, architects, dentists and accountants.
+(1) Income derived by a resident of a Contracting State in respect of professional services or other independent activities of similar character shall be taxable only in that State unless he has a fixed base regularly available to him in the other Contracting State for the purpose of performing his activities.
+If he has such a fixed base, the income may be taxed in the other Contracting State but only so much of it as is attributable to that fixed base.

+(2) The term "professional services" includes especially independent scientific, literary, artistic, educational or teaching activities as well as the independent activities of physicians, lawyers, engineers, architects, dentists and accountants.